thinkful-ei-heron/Group4-Capstone3-API/README.md

 # Dashboard
 Once the user has started to build their list of beers, the app will provide the user with a detailed dashboard of the generated list of beers.
 The user can find beer in beer list by sorting, filtering, and searching for keywords.
-The dashboard also contains a feature that user can use to costumize and create different list view i.e list, tile, or expanded view.
+The dashboard also contains a feature that user can use to customize and create different list view i.e list, tile, or expanded view.
 ##### Condensed View
 ![Dashboard](./src/images/readme/dashboard.png)